ethannef/Parking-Sensor-Project/README2.md

 - Cross-training: "radar results can be used to train the magnetometer sensor 520 so that magnetometer algorithms can learn to be more accurate than just using the magnetometer sensor 520.
 This can be done for both empty and occupied states"
 - Installation: "The parking sensor device 200 can be used above ground or in ground"

+**Advantages / Disadvantages (as stated by source):**
+- ✅ **Advantage: battery life (stated):** Patent states "up to ten years or more" — explicitly cited as a benefit of the triggered wake architecture
+- ✅ **Advantage: low manufacturing cost (stated):** Patent states "only about $50 USD per unit"
+- ✅ **Advantage: self-calibration (stated):** "control circuitry may be configured to adjust one or more magnetometer detection thresholds or other settings based on the level of magnetic noise present in the vicinity" — adapts to local environment automatically
+- ✅ **Advantage: radar cross-trains magnetometer (stated):** "radar results can be used to train the magnetometer sensor 520 so that magnetometer algorithms can learn to be more accurate than just using the magnetometer sensor 520"
+- ✅ **Advantage: flexible installation (stated):** "can be used above ground or in ground" — no civil works required for surface deployment

 ---

 ### 6.2 US11322028 + US10991249 — Radar-Augmentation of Parking Space Sensors